Simple Lie group: Alternatives

 An equivalent definition of a simple Lie group follows from the Lie correspondence: A connected Lie group is simple if its Lie algebra is simple.
 An important technical point is that a simple Lie group may contain discrete normal subgroups.
 For this reason, the definition of a simple Lie group is not equivalent to the definition of a Lie group that is simple as an abstract group.

 Simple Lie groups include many classical Lie groups, which provide a group-theoretic underpinning for spherical geometry, projective geometry and related geometries in the sense of Felix Klein's Erlangen program.
 It emerged in the course of classification of simple Lie groups that there exist also several exceptional possibilities not corresponding to any familiar geometry.
 These exceptional groups account for many special examples and configurations in other branches of mathematics, as well as contemporary theoretical physics.

 As a counterexample, the general linear group is neither simple, nor semisimple.
 This is because multiples of the identity form a nontrivial normal subgroup, thus evading the definition.
 Equivalently, the corresponding Lie algebra has a degenerate Killing form, because multiples of the identity map to the zero element of the algebra.
 Thus, the corresponding Lie algebra is also neither simple nor semisimple.
 Another counter-example are the special orthogonal groups in even dimension.
 These have the matrix $-I$ in the center, and this element is path-connected to the identity element, and so these groups evade the definition.
 Both of these are reductive groups.

 Related ideas

+Semisimple Lie groups

+A semisimple Lie group is a connected Lie group so that its only closed connected abelian normal subgroup is the trivial subgroup.
+Every simple Lie group is semisimple.
+More generally, any product of simple Lie groups is semisimple, and any quotient of a semisimple Lie group by a closed subgroup is semisimple.
+Every semisimple Lie group can be formed by taking a product of simple Lie groups and quotienting by a subgroup of its center.
+In other words, every semisimple Lie group is a central product of simple Lie groups.
+The semisimple Lie groups are exactly the Lie groups whose Lie algebras are semisimple Lie algebras.